North East Essex Health and Wellbeing Alliance

 First-Time Applicant Support:

-With 40% of Hyperlocal Fund recipients being first-time applicants, the Alliance clearly values reaching new organizations.
-Don't be deterred by lack of previous funding success – the administrators provide support to help organizations develop strong applications.
+With 40% of Hyperlocal Fund recipients being first-time applicants, the Alliance clearly values reaching new organisations.
+Don't be deterred by lack of previous funding success – the administrators provide support to help organisations develop strong applications.

 Alignment with Lifecycle Priorities: